bradwestfall/informative/README.md

 )
 ```

-By providing the component `Input` instead of a string, we will gain access to props like `fieldState` and `formState` (documented later in this document). `Input` is now expected to return a valid HTML form element of your choice (it doesn't have to be `<input />`).
+By providing the component `Input` instead of a string, we will gain access to props like `fieldState` and `formState`. `Input` is now expected to return a valid HTML form element of your choice (it doesn't have to be `<input />`).
 Just be sure to spread the `input` prop into your element to ensure the correct event callbacks are applied.

 > Note: You may need to configure babel to understand JSX spread.